piecioshka/underscore.assert/README.md

 ## Proposals

-* This is not for tests files in project...
+* This is not for specs files in project...
 * This is not instead of Jasmine or any test framework...
 * This is inline code for testing production code!